wo parents holding a child's hand at sunset

 Supporting families

-This young boy went through harsh treatments only to fail and then be outcasted in school because of having hep C. He and his family fought so hard for him to be treated as any other child, and as soon as the clinical trial for hep C for children came out, they jumped at the chance to get him treated.
+I am blessed with a great team, all of whom have experience with hep C. For example, one family adopted a boy and later learned he had contracted hep C from his birth mom.
+This boy endured harsh treatments only to fail and then be treated like an outcaste in school because of his hep C diagnosis.
+He and his family fought so hard for him to be treated like any other child.
+As soon as the clinical trial for hep C for children came out, they jumped at the chance to participate.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The HepatitisC.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.